We stand with Ukraine to help keep people safe. Join us

 First of all, remember you are in charge of your safety, so follow these basic rules to stay secure:

 If it’s predictable, it’s preventable.
 Now you know USB security tricks, you should be able to keep away from potential threats.
 And your antivirus will take care of the rest.
-Speaking of which, we have dozens of articles on anti-malware protection and cybersecurity on our blog.
-Keep reading and stay protected.
+However, don't forget your mobile devices—install Clario Anti Spy to make sure your phone's system software is safe and secure.